ONLINE DATING PROFILE PHOTOS

 HOW TO TAKE GOOD ONLINE DATING PROFILE PHOTOS

+As an online dating photographer, I have worked with countless folks here in the San Francisco Bay Area as well as across the country and globe to improve their profiles through curating existing photos, providing guidance on which photos will help their profile as well as take natural, candid photos of them in everyday settings.
 The recent explosion in online dating has caught many off guard with little to no etiquette to follow.
 Unflattering photos can hurt your chances of meeting that special someone online.
 If you have spent any time browsing profiles you will notice a plethora of cringeworthy, weird, creepy photos scattered on many profiles.

 Over the years, I have helped countless people with their dating photos, bios, app choices, and appearance.
 Check out the press coverage here.
 Here are my 10 photos examples to avoid in your online dating profile.

 1 – Do not post photos with exes.
 Obvious, but you would be surprised how many people post photos with exes or possible cropped out exes or unlabeled photos of people who can be taken for an ex or current significant other.

 2 – Stay away from selfies.
 Especially gym, car and bathroom selfies.
 Unless you have an epic selfie on top of a mountain peak, ski lift, or with a celebrity, don’t use them.